dani3l0/librusik/README.md

 ## Tiers

-Tiers is a per-user feature management system that can be used to prevent random people from using your instance (well, that wasn't the original purpose actually).
+Tiers is a per-user feature management system that can be used to prevent random people from using your instance.
+Well, I'm not sure why did I implement this.

-So, users can be classed in a different categories,
+With this, users can be classed in a different categories:

 - `DEMO` - Default for new users.
 Has access to all features available in `PRO` for 7 days.
 After this period, all features become unavailable and tier upgrade is required to continue using Librusik.